Key Contributor: Isabelle Bay, Chartered Physiotherapist

 Osteoporosis is a major worldwide health issue.
-In this country, 1 in 3 women and 1 in 5 men over the age of 50 will suffer an osteoporotic break of a bone.
-These breaks can be life-threatening and a major cause of pain and disability, particularly as we get older.
+In the UK, 1 in 3 women and 1 in 5 men over the age of 50 will experience an osteoporotic break of a bone.
+These breaks can be a major cause of pain and disability, particularly as we get older.
+So, is Pilates good for Osteoporosis?
+The simple answer is yes – while it hasn’t been shown conclusively, that Pilates can impact bone density, it has been shown to be an effective form of exercise at reducing the risk of falls and Osteoporotic breaks and providing a safe form of exercise that helps to improve the overall wellbeing and quality of life of those with Osteoporosis.

 In this article, we’ll be discussing: